 - Adidas D Rose 773 Basketball Shoe

 Genetics play a major role on the width of our feet.
 We are not born with identical foot widths.
 This makes choosing basketball shoes tricky when browsing at all the shoes available online.
 Flat-footed basketball players tend to have wider feet because they don’t have a normal arch.
 This could increase the risk of pain during intense physical activities.
-We will consider this aspect when checking out the construction of the basketball shoes.
+I will consider this aspect when checking out the construction of the basketball shoes.

 Wider feet can also be caused by foot deformities like bunions or calluses.
 You should consult a physician if you notice irregularities on your feet.
 Please do not ignore the warning signs as these can cause more pain in the future if you have underlying conditions.

 Not all basketball shoes are manufactured with flexible and stretchable upper material.
 In this review, I will carefully look at the composition of the shoe upper and how it accommodates your wide feet.
 Stretchy and pliable materials like mesh, textile, leather or soft synthetic materials are some of the options that shoe manufacturers use.
 This is especially helpful in achieving a sock-like fit.